Please consider the following points when posting to the Gunroom:

 - The standard copyright laws apply here.
 Please keep this in mind when quoting from newspaper or magazine reviews or articles, from the work of Patrick O'Brian himself, or from the private e-mails of others.
 When in doubt, ask permission of the rights holder.

 - For more on Gunroom netiquette, see Gibbons Burke's Articles of Mail (Wayback machine).
-This is slightly out of date in specifics, but is accurate in mood.
+This is out of date in specifics, but is accurate in mood.